Mon - Fri 10:00-18:00 +1-469-213-1519 info@perfecttax.com

 Learn about Non-Resident Tax Treaties

 The U.S. has income tax treaties with several foreign countries.
 If you are a non-resident alien, then obtaining information about these treaties is a must before you file your tax.
-This is because these treaties can reduce or remove U.S. tax on a number of personal services and other income like interest, dividends, capital gains, royalties, etc. Thus, make sure you review every single treaty to know which all incomes can be exempted from your U.S. tax or are taxed at a lower rate.
+This is because these treaties can reduce or remove U.S. tax on a number of personal services and other income like interest, dividends, capital gains, royalties, etc. Thus, make sure you review every single treaty to know which all incomes can be exempted from your U.S tax or are taxed at a lower rate.